joe-singh/joe-singh.github.io/blog.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.
 --->
-# Strait Cash - A Geopolitics Blog
+# Strait Cash - A Geopolitics Diary

 Welcome to Strait Cash, a small corner of the internet where I stash my thoughts on what's happening in the world.
 It may sound cliché, but we do live in very interesting times.
 The post Cold War liberal world order is appearing to crack at the seams